junh1024/junh1024-Documents/Music/How to make good mixes.md

 Key tagging
 ---
+You need to find the key of songs.
+You can use software such as [Keyfinder](http://www.ibrahimshaath.co.uk/keyfinder/) (free) to tag our files with key with a configureable system and choice of field.
+No software is totally accurate, so if you're relying on this into to make a mix or mashup, please check the estimated result.

-There should be no problems with conventions for Major keys.
-For minor keys, you can show the minor and its relative major e.g, Am/C. For sharps & flats, I use sharps only.
+I use the standard system of single letter, or appended by m for minor keys.
+Like C and Am for C major & A minor.
+For sharps & flats, I use sharps only.
+Like A# instead of Bb.
 Whatever you do, keep it consistent & clear, to make it easier to see relationships between your keys.
-You can new group/join songs of the same keys.
-For the pop/electronic, major seems to slighly dominate, but for Rock & Touhou, minor seems to slighly dominate (2hu is a game tho).
+For  pop/electronic, major seems to slighly dominate, but for Rock & Touhou, minor seems to slighly dominate (2hu is a game tho).

 In REAPER, you can make an empty item, type in your key, stretch to fill item, and group it to your song to make a nice big key display. https://i.imgur.com/RSGMsH2.png .
 In other DAWs you may resort to small text & renaming your clips.

-There is software such as [Keyfinder](http://www.ibrahimshaath.co.uk/keyfinder/) (free) to tag our files with key.
-No software is totally accurate, so if you're relying on this into to make a mix or mashup, please check the estimated result.
+Meter
+---
+Most songs you have will be 4/4.
+If you encounter a song that is a different time signature like 6/8, you could throw them away, or make a dedicated 6/8 mix [like I did](https://www.youtube.com/watch?v=N32xvIMxQts) .
+To date, I have not made a 6/8 mix as successful as that.
+It's actually 6/4 in my DAW.

+Anyway, you can join 4/4 with 6/8 by treating 6/8 like 2/4, but to make sure they join good, the beats should be weak so they don't clash around the transition.
+Joining 4/4 with a song that's the same meter but 2x as fast or slow, is theoretically compatible, but may not work in practice due to a difference in intensity.

 Starting
 ---
 Insert media into your DAW if you haven't already.
 Place them to the right, leave a large gap, and have your opening song to the left.
-What should be your opening song?
-Start off your mix with a song that's not too intense.
-Take a hint from Track order on albums (but maybe not anthologies or compilations), it can help you to make a journey as the mix progresses.
 You can join songs into groups of 2-3, then join those groups into a mix.
 Or you can join them sequentially.
+If you're having trouble deciding on an order, at least join songs with the same keys.

+What should be your opening song?
+Start off your mix with a bright, mid-intensity song.
+Take a hint from track order on albums (but maybe not anthologies or compilations), it can help you to make a journey as the mix progresses.
+For a short mix, your peak song(s) should be around halfway or near the end of your mix.
+They should be prominent in at least intensity, and it may have a noticable melody/motif/vox, etc.  You can end your mix with a bang, or a wimper, but it should sound like an end, or edit it as such.

 Vary your intensity as you go through the songs, but that might happen anyway due to differences in song content & key compatibility.
 This is important as if it's all high all the time, it will be very boring.
-Aim to have a noticeable dip in energy every 15 mins or so, should be at least an entire song.
+Aim to have a noticeable dip in energy about halfway in the mix, maybe at least an entire song.
 If there's a long breakdown in a song, I try to place that song at or after the middle of the mix, since my mixes seem to be around 25m.

-With the ["BME"](https://www.youtube.com/watch?v=yaScgj3t9LM) approach, for shorter mixes <28mins, you can have 1 beginning & end tracks.
+For shorter mixes <30mins, you can have 1 beginning & end tracks.
 For longer mixes >30mins, you can have 2 beginning & end tracks.
 This is a rough guide & comes from recalling my mixes.
-You can end your mix with a bang, or a chill track.
 Some of my best mixes are (partially) made in reverse, with the best songs at the end, so that's a valid approach as well.
 Maybe the ending is more important & it's OK to have bum transitions & filler tracks at the start.

 Circle of 5ths
 ---